-Students will typically be assigned to two weeks with cerebrovascular and two weeks with the student's choice, either inpatient wards or consults, only if there is sufficient room on the teams which the student would like to ioin.
+Students will typically be assigned to two weeks with cerebrovascular and two weeks with the student's choice, either inpatient wards or consults, if there is sufficient room on the teams.
 Students will be taught and supervised by the senior ward neurology resident, the inpatient neurology attending and the attending Neurology faculty.
-Teaching conferences for residents occur several times per week, and the student will be expected to attend these.
+Teaching conferences for residents occur several times per week, and students are expected to attend these.
 At daily attending rounds, the student will present his/her patients to the staff neurologist and discuss the diagnosis, work up and management.
-Students will be expected to read about common neurologic diseases and the diseases of their patients and educate the team on their choices to justify the management plan.
-When available, the student may be able to perform a lumbar puncture under direct supervision.
+Students will be expected to read about common neurologic diseases and the diseases